Perfect Divisibility and Coloring of Some Bull-Free Graphs: Abstract

 \section{Abstract}

 A graph $G$ is {\em perfectly divisible} if, for each induced subgraph $H$ of $G$, $V(H)$ can be partitioned into $A$ and $B$ such that $H[A]$ is perfect and $\omega(H[B])<\omega(H)$.
-A {\em bull} is a graph consisting of a triangle with two disjoint pendant edge, a {\em fork } is a graph obtained from $K_{1,3}$ by subdividing an edge once, and an {\em odd torch} is a graph obtained from an odd hole by adding an edge $xy$ such that $x$ is nonadjacent to any vertex on the odd hole and the set of neighbors of $y$ on the odd hole is a stable set.
+A {\em bull} is a graph consisting of a triangle with two disjoint pendant edges.
+Let $H$ be an odd hole or an odd antihole.
+An {\em odd net} is the graph obtained from $H$ by adding a new vertex adjacent to all vertices of $H$.
+An {\em odd net$^+$} is the graph obtained from an odd net by adding an additional new vertex that is non-adjacent to any vertex of $H$.
+Let $F$ denote the Gr\"{o}tzsch graph.

-Chudnovsky and Sivaraman [J. Graph Theory 90 (2019) 54-60] proved that every (odd hole, bull)-free graph and every ($P_5$, bull)-free graph are perfectly divisible.
-Karthick {\em et al.} [The Electron.
-J. of Combin.
-29 (2022) P3.19.] proved that every (fork, bull)-free graph is perfectly divisible.
+Chudnovsky and Sivaraman [J. Graph Theory 90 (2019) 54-60] proved (bull, $P_5$)-free graphs are perfectly divisible.
 Chen and Xu [Discrete Appl.
 Math.
-372 (2025) 298-307.] proved that every ($P_7,C_5$, bull)-free graph is perfectly divisible.
-Let $H\in$\{\{odd~torch\}, $\{P_8,C_5\}\}$.
-In this paper, we prove that every ($H$, bull)-free graph is perfectly divisible.
-We also prove that a ($P_6$, bull)-free graph is perfectly divisible if and only if it contains no Mycielski-Gr\"{o}tzsch graph as an induced subgraph.
-As corollaries, these graphs is $\binom{\omega+1}{2}$-colorable.
-Notice that every odd torch contains an odd hole, a $P_5$, and a fork.
-Therefore, our results generalize the results of these scholars.
-Moreover, we prove that every ($P_6$, bull)-free graph $G$ satisfies $\chi(G)\leq\omega(G)^7$.
+372 (2025) 298-307] proved that (bull, $P_7,C_5$)-free graphs are perfectly divisible.
+In this paper, we prove that (bull, $P_8,C_5$)-free graphs are perfectly divisible.
+As known $F$ is non-perfectly divisible, and so the class of (bull, $P_6$)-free graphs is non-perfectly divisible.
+Let $G$ be a (bull, $P_6$)-free graph.
+We also show that (i) $G$ is perfectly divisible if and only if $G$ is $F$-free; (ii) if $G$ is odd net-free, then $G$ can be partitioned into two perfect graphs, and so $\chi(G)\leq2\omega(G)$; (iii) if $G$ is odd net$^+$-free, then $\chi(G)\leq\omega(G)^2$; (iv) $\chi(G)\leq \omega(G)^7$.
+These results generalize the findings of Chudnovsky and Sivaraman, and Chen and Xu.